ctkelley/NotebookSIAMFANL/README.md

 I am now running this with 1.7.2 on Intel Macs and an M1 in native mode!

-# Notebook version 0.5.3

 <img width = 200, src = "https://user-images.githubusercontent.com/10243067/158274914-6ac8a732-2caf-4ca4-9299-3fbef63c02e0.png">

-## First case study done: Conductive-Radiative Heat Transfer
-## Second case study done:

-# Use v0.5.2 or higher of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.
+# Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)